samplx/zcimtools/README.md

 [rz80](http://48k.ca/rz80.html) takes a Z-80 program in `.com`, `.hex` or `.cas` format and runs it until it hits a HALT instruction or a JP/JR that branches to itself (i.e., a trivial infinite loop).
 Useful for developing or unit testing Z-80 code without the overhead of a GUI emulator for a Z-80 system.

-## SimH "Classic" v3.12-5 Emulators

-[SimH](https://simh.trailing-edge.com/) (History Simulator) is a collection of simulators for historically significant or just plain interesting computer hardware and software from the past.
-The goal of the project is to create highly portable system simulators and to publish them as open-source software on the Internet, with freely available copies of significant or representative software.

-### go-classic and go-opensimh utilities

-Since there is significant overlap between the OpenSIMH and the "Classic" SIMH programs, there is a "switch" in the file system that indicates which is the current default program.

-The initial setting is for the "`opensimh`" programs.
-This means if you execute `altair`, you will get the **OpenSIMH** version of the emulator.
-In order to switch to the classic versions, execute the `go-classic` program.
-After executing the script, `altair` would execute the **Classic v3.12-5 version** of the emulator.
-To switch back, use the `go-opensimh` program.

-Note: you can always execute a specific emulator using its full path. eg. `/opt/simh/opensimh/bin/altairz80` or `/opt/simh/classic/bin/altair`.

 ## Thames ISIS Emulator